Making the transition to retirement

 Assess Medicare expenses and long-term care

 If you aren’t covered by private insurance—either through your former employer, through an exchange, or through an affinity group such as AARP or a trade association— you should understand what Medicare covers and how Part D (drug coverage) works—and especially how Part D interacts with Social Security.
-Also, if you don’t already have coverage, look into long term care insurance, but pay close attention to the terms of any policy you consider, notably cost, coverage and exclusions.
+You should also talk with someone about the relative costs and benefits of Medicare Advantage or original Medicare with Medicare supplemental insurance (Medigap).
+And if you don’t already have coverage, look into long term care insurance, but pay close attention to the terms of any policy you consider, notably cost, coverage and exclusions.

 Review your investments